Aftermath of the 2008 Mumbai attacks: Requests for Pakistan's cooperation

 India's claims that the perpetrators were Pakistan-based were consistently denied by Pakistan.
 Pakistan initially contested this attribution, but agreed this was the case on 7 January 2009.
 The Indian government supplied a dossier to Pakistan's high commission in Delhi, containing interrogations, weapons, and call records of conversations during the attacks.
 Shown to friendly governments and media, it provides a detailed sequence of training, supplying, and constant communications with handlers from Pakistan.
 The Pakistan government dismissed the dossier as "not evidence", but also announced that it had detained over a hundred members of Jamaat-ud-Dawa, a charity linked with Lashkar-e-Taiba.
 Moreover, Indian government officials said that the attacks were so sophisticated that they must have had official backing from Pakistani "agencies". an accusation denied by Pakistan.

 At the request of Indian Prime Minister Manmohan Singh, the head of Pakistan's Inter-Services Intelligence (ISI), Ahmad Shuja Pasha, was reported to be coming to India to share intelligence and help the investigation, but later on it was decided by Pakistani authorities that instead of Director General of the ISI, his representative will visit India to help the Indian government in the investigations.

 India handed over two demarches to Pakistan – one was submitted at the Foreign Office in Islamabad by Indian High Commissioner Satyabrata Pal.
 The Indian Ministry of External Affairs also summoned Pakistan High Commissioner Shahid Malik on 1 December 2008, to lodge a formal protest against Pakistan's inaction against terrorist groups operating within the country.

-The Indian foreign ministry released a statement, describing the actions it expects Islamabad to take.
+The Indian foreign ministry released a statement, describing the actions it expected Islamabad to take.
 "It was conveyed to the Pakistan high commissioner that Pakistan's actions needed to match the sentiments expressed by its leadership, that it wishes to have a qualitatively new relationship with India," the statement said.
 "He was informed that the recent terrorist attack on Mumbai was carried out by elements from Pakistan.
 Government expects that strong action would be taken against those elements, whosoever they may be, responsible for this outrage," it said.

 The CNN-IBN reported that India had asked Pakistan to hand over Mumbai Underworld Don Dawood Ibrahim, Lashkar-e-Toiba chief Hafiz Muhammad Saeed and Jaish-e-Mohammed leader Maulana Masood Azhar for their suspected involvement in the Mumbai terror attack.

-Dawood, India's most wanted criminal, is suspected to have helped the LeT terrorists who attacked Mumbai on 26 November.
+Dawood, India's most wanted criminal, was suspected to have helped the LeT terrorists who attacked Mumbai on 26 November.
 Azhar, founder of the terrorist group Jaish-e-Mohammad, is on India's most wanted list of people it accuses of terrorism.
 India freed Azhar from prison in exchange for passengers on a hijacked Indian Airlines Flight 814 in 1999.